 Lobelia (Lobelia erinus)

 Lobelia has been bred to bloom and bloom it does.
 There are trailing varieties and others that grow as nice, neat mounds.
 The flowers are small, about a half-inch wide, but profuse.
 Blue lobelia is the most commonly offered, but it also comes in white and pinkish-red.
 Lobelia works well for baskets and along the edge of a bed.
 Although it is a full-sun annual, it will bloom in shade and prefers partial shade during hot, dry summers.
 They grow about 10 inches tall and wide.Continue to 9 of 10 below.

 Pansies are the cool-weather annual, which makes them perfect for shady gardens.
 Regular water will keep them blooming longer, but pansies are surprisingly tough flowers.
 In hot climates, they'd actually be better off in some shade, since if they get too hot, flower production will slow.
 You can cut them back and mulch them if your summers get really hot to keep them going.
 But even if they stop blooming for a while, they’ll perk back up when conditions improve.
 Deadhead them to keep them blooming longer or more profusely.

 10 of 10

-Sweet Alyssum is underused in shady areas.
-The plants stay low growing (3-5") and form dense clusters of flowers in white or purple.
-I like to under plant other flowers with Alyssum and have often lined an entire walkway with the plants.
-There is a sweet scent to some varieties, but you really have to get down close to tell.
-Sweet Alyssum is extremely drought tolerant and blooms longest if you give it a good shearing in mid-summer.
+Some varieties have a sweet scent, but you really have to get down close to tell.
+Sweet alyssum is extremely drought tolerant and blooms longest if you give it a good shearing in mid-summer.